dnmca/mmds-word-embeddings/README.md

 While training we faced many java heap errors and rpc memory limit errors.
 We solved this by adding more RAM memory on our cluster setup.

 In a reasonable time we got six trained word2vec models, trained on 10, 30, 50, 70, 90 and 110 thousands articles respectively.
-We weren't able to train model with more than 150 thousands articles, because 26 gigabytes of RAM is not enough for this.
-Training the model on our cluster setup takes  approximately 30-40 minutes.

 We discovered that vector size 100 for word2vec embeddings is sufficient for our model, because our dataset is relatively small.

 Models were flushed on disk for evaluation step.

 #### Evaluation